 This pattern is worked over a multiple of 3 plus 2 stitches.
 For example, 3 times 39 equals 117, plus 2 equals 119.

-For a video tutorial on how to work this stitch pattern, please visit our Dutch Knitting Stitch Tutorial!
+For a demonstration of this stitch pattern, check out our Dutch Knitting Stitch Tutorial right here…

 Cast on 119.